Acxiom/metalus/metalus-aws/docs/s3steps.md

 S3Steps provides steps that allow a reading a DataFrame and writing a DataFrame to an S3 bucket.

 ## Register S3 FS Provider
-This step will register the file system providers for the s3n and s3a protocols.
+This step will register the file system providers for the S3A and S3N protocols.
 The proper classes will need to be on the classpath.

+## Setup S3 Authentication
+This step will apply the provided AWS key and secret to the Spark Context to allow DataFrames the ability to read/write from S3.
+Authentication will be set for S3A and S3N protocols.

+* **accessKeyId** - The API key to use when connecting.
+* **secretAccessKey** - The API secret to use when connecting.

 ## Write to Path
-This function will write a given DataFrame to the provided path.
+This step will write a given DataFrame to the provided path.
 Full parameter descriptions are listed below:

 * **dataFrame** - A dataFrame to be written to S3.
 * **path** - A S3 path where the data will be written.
 The bucket should be part of the path.